zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

-1. Get the name servers set ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses by running [get-del-ns-names-and-ips].
+1. Get the name server set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by running [get-del-ns-names-and-ips].

 2. Extract the IP addresses from *Name Servers* and create a set of unique addresses ("NS IPs").

-3. Return *NS IPs*.
+3. Output *NS IPs*.

-### Outcome(s)
+### Output

-Outcome is the set of IP addresses, each assumed to point to an authoritative name server of *Child Zone*.
+* The set of IP addresses, each assumed to point to an authoritative name server of *Child Zone*.

 ### Special procedural requirements